GitHub-Sofyan/academic-personal-1/content/home/skills.md

 [[feature]]
   icon = "database"
   icon_pack = "fas"
-  name = "SQL"
-  description = "SQL and Athlete Management System (Database)"
+  name = ""SQL and Athlete Management System (Database)" description = "Over the years as a coach, I have accumulated thousands of spreadsheets, data etc. A few years ago, I started trying to organise them, especially when as Sports Science Coordinator, I had to consolidate data from different disciplines (e.g. YPIs, training programs, medical, physiological, nurtitrional plan, videos).
+This triggered my passion for database management.
+And as more coaches will tell you, the more information we have about the athelete, the better we can train them."

 [[feature]]
   icon = "chart-line"
   icon_pack = "fas"
   name = "Notational Analysis"
-  description = "As a Rugby Coach, I am always interested in notational analysis, which is the study of strategy and tactics in team sports.
-I have recently published two such papers, one on hockey and one on water polo"
+  description = "As a rugby coach, I am always interested in notational analysis, which is the study of strategy and tactics in team sports.
+I have recently published two such papers, one on hockey and one on water polo."

 [[feature]]
   icon = "dumbbell"